prsheth/streamer/README.md

 ## Intro

-The app will enable users to login and create unlimited streams for free
+The app will enable users to login and create free unlimited streams

 ### Features